-At the managing body level we aim at promoting a diverse pool of members engaging thus a broad set of qualities and competences.
+At the management body level we aim at promoting a diverse pool of members engaging thus a broad set of qualities and competences.
 By doing so, we achieve a variety of views and experiences and contribute at facilitating independent opinions and sound decision-making within the management body.

 With a diverse workforce, the collective sum of the individual differences, life experiences, knowledge, inventiveness, innovation, self-expression, unique capabilities, and talent that employees invest in their work, represent a significant part of the organisational culture.
+At the same time, we promote equal opportunities, with policies in place to ensure that discrimination is not tolerated.